-If you wish to change your open register choice
+Change your open register choice

-We will write to you once we have changed your open register status.
+Contact us online, the ERO will write to you once we have changed your open register status.
 The letter will confirm the change we have made and will tell you when a new version of the register reflecting your request will be published.